 It all began with a simple bargain–one that A2A founder Jeff Bell made in the summer of 1997.
 At his wits’ end after years of battling OCD so severe he could barely function, Jeff was exhausted, dejected, and ready to quit.
 Out of desperation one night, he found himself in his backyard hammock, staring up at a vast blanket of stars overhead, and making a commitment he thought he’d never have to keep.
 “Show me how to turn around this crazy life,” he muttered to the universe, “and I’ll share my story with anyone who will listen.”

-An instruction book did not coming drifting down from the mighty heavens.
+An instruction book did not come drifting down from the mighty heavens.
 (He waited a few days to make sure.)
 But something profound did happen in the wake of that night: Jeff somehow managed to turn that bargain on its head.
 He told himself that, in the name of helping others with OCD, he was going to share his story, understanding at some core level that doing so would, in fact, turn his own life around.

 For the next year, Jeff put his “crazy life” down on paper–thousands of 3×5 cards, neatly stacked and categorized, to be precise.
 (What else would you expect from someone with OCD?!)
 The more he journaled about his challenges and triumphs and the rigors of treatment, the more motivated he became.
 For nine years after that, Jeff worked to turn those index cards into a book–one that would be published as Rewind, Replay, Repeat, in early 2007.
 Jeff was named national spokesperson for the International OCD Foundation and travelled the country on the organization’s behalf.
 The more he shared his story, the stronger he got.